ridgelines/fireball/README.md

 ```

 ## Getting Started
-The following example shows how to write a simple "Hello, World" application using Fireball.
+The following snipped shows a simple "Hello, World" application using Fireball:
-To run this example, create a `main.go` file with the following:
 ```
 package main